kojiado/pub-quiz/README.md

 The Pub Quiz App is built using the following technologies:

+- **React**: A JavaScript library for building interactive and user-friendly web interfaces.

 - **Next.js**: A popular React framework for developing server-rendered web applications.

-- **json-server**: A simple JSON-based backend mock API for fast development and testing.

-- **React**: A JavaScript library for building interactive and user-friendly web interfaces.
+- **Tailwind CSS**: A utility-first CSS framework for efficient UI development.

 ## Installation